joowson/SynEmbTrack/README.md

+## SynEmbTrack (SET)
-**SynEmbTrack (SET)** provides the source code, scripts and demo required to reproduce the pipeline used in our paper: synthetic data generation → embedding-based instance segmentation → frame-to-frame association and trajectory extraction.
+SynEmbTrack (SET) provides the source code, scripts and demo required to reproduce the pipeline used in our paper: synthetic data generation → embedding-based instance segmentation → frame-to-frame association and trajectory extraction.
 The repository favors small, script-driven workflows over complex CLIs and includes a tiny demo for a quick smoke test aimed at scholarly reproducibility.

 This code accompanies our manuscript “Tracking of motile bacteria with synthetic image aided instance segmentation and quantitative analysis of run-and-tumble motion” (Son et al., under review).